Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Introduction

+The mathematical justification of linear response theory in similar situations for non-interacting systems of fermions was studied e.g.\ in \cite{BES,BGKS,DL,ES,KLM}.
+Note that while the results in \cite{BGKS,KLM,DL} require instead of a spectral gap only a mobility gap, because of the order of limits they are not yet fully satisfactory, cf.\ Section~\ref{sec:LinearResponse}.
+Clearly linear response in the presence of localisation is of great physical relevance also in the interacting case, however, the mathematical understanding of many-body localisation is still in its infancy and we are not aware of any work on justifying linear response in this setting.

-For non-interacting systems, the formalism of space-adiabatic perturbation theory makes this heuristics precise, cf.\ \cite{PST1,PST2,T}.
+For non-interacting systems NEASS were constructed e.g.\ in \cite{PST1,PST2,PST3,T} using the formalism of space-adiabatic perturbation theory.
 In this context a different terminology was adopted, and instead of almost-stationary states one speaks about almost-invariant subspaces, a notion going back to \cite{N}.
-The results of the present paper could thus be viewed as a generalisation of space-adiabatic perturbation theory to interacting systems, although the mathematical techniques are very different.
-While one might suspect that the heuristic argument relies on certain features of the ground state, like being topologically trivial, we do not need to make any further assumptions on the unperturbed Hamiltonian besides the gap assumption.
-In particular, our results hold also for topologically nontrivial phases.
+The results of the present paper could thus be viewed as a generalisation of space-adiabatic perturbation theory to interacting systems.